 3 1/2 cups all-purpose flour

 1 large egg, lightly beaten + 1 tablespoon water

 12 ounces sweetened flaked coconut

 Large, flaky fleur de sel

 Preheat oven to 350 degrees.
 Beat together butter and sugar with a mixer on medium speed until pale and fluffy, then beat in vanilla.
 With mixer on low, gradually add flour and 2 teaspoon table salt, and beat to combine.
 Press dough together in plastic wrap or into two balls, then roll into 1 1/4-inch balls.
 I used a small cookie scoop to ensure each cookie was uniform in size.
 Dip each ball in beaten egg with water, and roll in coconut.
 Place balls on parchment-lined baking sheets, and press an indentation into each with your thumb.
+Press a bit together if the sides spread out to much.
 Bake for 10 – 12 minutes, then remove sheets from oven, and re-press indentations.
 I used the end of a rounded knife to push the dough down.
 Let cool on wire racks.
 Repeat with remaining dough.